anandha-abhay/interview_project/README.md

 The hardest part was putting together this commit

 ### Challenge #8
 The more I  build dashboards in the main application, the more I feel the need to just send this all off to the data warehouse so we can build some proper dashboards.
+I also stopped writing tests because they were getting redundant and not really showing off any new skills.
+I've already spent quite enough time on this homework.